bakks/butterfish/README.md

 ## CLI Examples

-Shell Mode is the primary focus of Butterfish but it also includes more specific command line utilities for prompting, generating commands, summarizing text, and managing embeddings of local files.
+Shell Mode is the primary focus of Butterfish but it also includes more specific command line utilities for prompting and generating commands.

 ### `prompt` - Straightforward LLM prompt